-All of the Company's fair value measurements have been categorised as Level 1 (2015: Level 2) and fair values are derived directly from observable prices.
-There were no transfers between levels during the current or prior period.
+All of the Company's fair value measurements have been categorised as Level 2 (2016: Level 1) and fair values are derived directly from observable prices.

 Fixed rate interest

 At the balance sheet date, all of the Company's borrowings were at fixed rates of interest.